 The architect of the basilica of San Miguel was Santiago Bonavía.

 Santiago Bonavía (in Italian Giacomo Bonavia) was an Italian architect and painter who lived in Spain during the 18th century.

-Santiago Bonavia was member of the Real Academia de Bellas Artes de San Fernando since its creation by royal decree in 1744.
+Santiago Bonavía was a member of the Real Academia de Bellas Artes de San Fernando from its foundation by royal decree in 1744.
 Santiago became the director of the Architecture department in 1753.
 Years before, he had become the master of the cathedral of Toledo.
 One year after the Basilica of San Miguel was destroyed by a fire, he reconstructed it with a very large staircase.
 He also reconstructed the façade giving it a convex shape.

 It was built in 1754 and was originally called the Church of Saints Justo and Pastor.
 This was the first name of the church from before 1202.
 It was later destroyed by a fire in 1690.